Property Loss Prevention (HPR)

 HPR is a common acronym in the Property insurance industry and stands for highly protected risk.

-All these factors are reviewed by Risk Logic during their detailed Property Loss Prevention inspection.
+All of these risk management factors are reviewed by Risk Logic during their detailed Property Loss Prevention inspection.
 The inspection is followed by a report that provides a comprehensive review and analysis of the inspection.
 The benchmark is typically NFPA or FM Global standards.
 The COPE, NatCat, and Human Element programs are reviewed, and details are provided within the report.
 Recommendations are issued when areas do not meet the industry standards.
+All of this can be accessed real-time in our RMIS portal.

 - Nearly all engineers at Risk Logic have previously worked for FM Global or IRI earlier in their careers.

-- The experience and training received at these companies provides a strong knowledge base for our engineers.
+- The experience and training received at these companies provides a strong knowledge base.

 - We continue to stay apprised of new hazards, protection schemes and technological advances through our membership and involvement in the Society of Fire Protection Engineers (SFPE) and NFPA, as well as ties to several major HPR insurance companies.